-A recent systematic review has investigated the effectiveness of public health measures in reducing the incidence of COVID-19, SARS-CoV-2 transmission, and COVID-19 mortality, focussing only on empirical studies.[84]
-They noted two studies [85, 86] that assessed the effectiveness of school closures on incidence of COVID-19 or COVID-19 mortality.
-Both were rated at moderate risk of bias.[84]
-One of these studies was a US population-based time series analysis conducted in 2020, and it found that school closure was temporally associated with decreased COVID-19 incidence (adjusted relative change per week, -62%) and mortality (adjusted relative change per week, -58%).[86]
+A recent systematic review has investigated the effectiveness of public health measures in reducing the incidence of COVID-19, SARS-CoV-2 transmission, and COVID-19 mortality, focussing only on empirical studies.[85]
+They noted two studies [86, 87] that assessed the effectiveness of school closures on incidence of COVID-19 or COVID-19 mortality.
+Both were rated at moderate risk of bias.[85]
+One of these studies was a US population-based time series analysis conducted in 2020, and it found that school closure was temporally associated with decreased COVID-19 incidence (adjusted relative change per week, -62%) and mortality (adjusted relative change per week, -58%).[87]
 States that closed schools earlier, when the cumulative incidence of COVID-19 was low, had the largest relative reduction in incidence and mortality.
-However, some of the reduction could have been related to other concurrent pharmaceutical interventions.[87]
-On the other hand, time series analyses to evaluate the effectiveness of school closure in Japan found no effect on the incidence of COVID-19.[85]
+However, some of the reduction could have been related to other concurrent pharmaceutical interventions.[88]
+On the other hand, time series analyses to evaluate the effectiveness of school closure in Japan found no effect on the incidence of COVID-19.[86]

-The systematic review identified three studies investigating the impact of school closures on transmission, all rated at moderate risk of bias.
-[84] The review notes that two natural experiments from the US reported a reduction in transmission (i.e., reproductive number); One study reported a reduction of 13% (relative risk 0.87, 95% CI 0.86 - 0.89) and another reported a 10% reduction(0.90, 0.86 to 0.93).
-It also cites a Swedish study that reported an association between school closures and a small increase in confirmed SARS-CoV-2 infections in parents (odds ratio 1.17, 95% CI 1.03 to 1.32), but observed that teachers in lower secondary schools were twice as likely to become infected than teachers in upper secondary schools (odds ratio 2.01, 95% CI 1.52 to 2.67).
+The systematic review identified three studies investigating the impact of school closures on transmission, all rated at moderate risk of bias.[85]
+The review notes that two natural experiments from the US reported a reduction in transmission (i.e., reproductive number); one study reported a reduction of 13% (relative risk 0.87, 95% CI: 0.86 - 0.89) and another reported a 10% reduction (0.90, 95% CI: 0.86 - 0.93).
+It also cites a Swedish study that reported an association between school closures and a small increase in confirmed SARS-CoV-2 infections in parents (odds ratio 1.17, 95% CI: 1.03 - 1.32), but observed that teachers in lower secondary schools were twice as likely to become infected than teachers in upper secondary schools (odds ratio 2.01, 95% CI: 1.52 - 2.67).

-Another study experimentally evaluated the impact of ventilation on aerosol dynamics and distribution, along with the effective filtration efficiency (EFE) of four different mask types, with and without mask fitters, in a classroom setting.[88]
-They reported that infection probability estimates indicate that ventilation alone is not able to achieve probabilities <0.01 (1%).
+Another study experimentally evaluated the impact of ventilation on aerosol dynamics and distribution, along with the effective filtration efficiency (EFE) of four different mask types, with and without mask fitters, in a classroom setting.[89]
+Infection probability estimates indicated that ventilation alone is not able to achieve probabilities of <0.01 (1%).
 The use of moderate to high EFE masks reduces infection probability, by >5× in some cases.
 Reductions provided by ventilation and masks are synergistic and multiplicative.

-A retrospective cohort study from the US investigated the effectiveness of 3 versus 6 ft of physical distancing for controlling spread among primary and secondary students and staff.[89]
-Student case rates were similar in the 242 districts with $\geq 3$ versus $\geq 6$ ft of physical distancing between students (IRR, 0.891; 95% confidence interval, .594-1.335); results were similar after adjustment for community incidence (adjusted IRR, 0.904; .616-1.325).
-Cases among school staff in districts with $\geq 3$ versus $\geq 6$ ft of physical distancing were also similar (IRR, 1.015, 95% confidence interval, .754-1.365).
+A retrospective cohort study from the US investigated the effectiveness of 3 versus 6 ft of physical distancing for controlling spread among primary and secondary students and staff.[90]
+Student case rates were similar in the 242 districts with ≥3 versus ≥6 ft of physical distancing between students (IRR, 0.891; 95% CI: 0.594-1.335); results were similar after adjustment for community incidence (adjusted IRR, 0.904; 95% CI: .616-1.325).
+Cases among school staff in districts with ≥3 versus ≥6 ft of physical distancing were also similar (IRR, 1.015, 95% CI: 0.754-1.365).

-A recent study used epidemiological models to simulate the spread of SARS-CoV-2 among students, teachers, and staff in both primary and secondary schools and applied these to better understand the risks of reopening schools and to explore the effectiveness of different mitigation strategies.[90]
-They reported that the risk of school outbreaks increases as community prevalence increases, and that secondary schools pose greater control challenges than primary schools.
-The models indicate that a number of measures can help substantially: dividing students into multiple cohorts who attend school on an alternating basis, frequently testing teachers and students, and vaccinating teachers and staff.
-The authors emphasise that basic transmission control strategies such as mask use, social distancing, and ventilation remain essential.[90]
+A recent study used epidemiological models to simulate the spread of SARS-CoV-2 among students, teachers, and staff in both primary and secondary schools and applied these to better understand the risks of reopening schools and to explore the effectiveness of different mitigation strategies.[91]
+The models indicate that several measures can help substantially: dividing students into multiple cohorts who attend school on an alternating basis, frequently testing teachers and students, and vaccinating teachers and staff.
+The authors emphasise that basic transmission control strategies such as mask use, social distancing, and ventilation remain essential.[91]